Virtual Recreation Resources

 - Ride Into a Safer Future: A Self-Driving Curriculum brought to you by Waymo

 - UCCE’s Compost Education Program Online Vermicomposting Workshop and Compost Basics Workshop.

 - Reconnect with the Los Altos Hills Pathways System.
-Maps are available for purchase for $4 during normal business hours at Town Hall, 26379 Fremont Road, Monday - Friday, 8:00 am - 5:00 pm.
+Maps are available for purchase for $4 during normal business hours at Town Hall, 26379 Fremont Road, Monday through Friday, 8:00 am to 5:00 pm.